Thomas D'Arcy (singer): Artist career

 In 1995, D'Arcy and three high school friends formed The Carnations, with D'Arcy as lead singer and principal songwriter.
 The band played in nightclubs its members were not old enough to get into (due to the legal drinking age in Ontario being 19).
 The Carnations wrote and performed the theme song for the MuchMusic show So 90's, and were CFNY 102.1 new rock search finalists.

 The Carnations called it quits in 2004 with an announcement on their website.
 In 2005, D'Arcy conceived Small Sins (formerly known as The Ladies and Gentlemen) as a self-contained solo unit.
 D'Arcy continued to record under the Small Sins moniker until 2011, when he opted to release solo records under his own name.
 D'Arcy was the touring bass player for rapper k-os from 2009 to 2014.

 Throughout the years, D'Arcy has been commissioned to create music for Canadian advertising campaigns, including for Telus, The Home Depot, Triscuits, Dodge, Bell Canada, Scotiabank, Coca-Cola, Honda, Quaker, Alesse, Walmart, Tetley, Hyundai, Toyota, Sunchips, McDonald's and EOS.
 D'Arcy has also placed music in over 100 television shows and films.
-In 2016, D'Arcy provided the musical score for the CBC web series 'My 90 Year Old Roommate.'
-D'Arcy also wrote and performed the theme song for the CBC children's show 'Ollie: The Boy Who Became What He Ate.'
+In 2016, D'Arcy provided the musical score for the CBC web series My 90 Year Old Roommate.
+D'Arcy also wrote and performed the theme song for the CBC children's show Ollie!
+The Boy Who Became What He Ate.

 In 2012, D'Arcy recorded a cover record of the entire Bad Habits album by UK band The Monks.
-Members of Sloan, The Pursuit of Happiness, Limblifter, The New Pornographers, Change of Heart, The Doughboys and Cursed contributed guest performances to the album, as did John Ford, an original member of the Monks.
+Members of Sloan, The Pursuit of Happiness, Limblifter, The New Pornographers, Change of Heart, The Doughboys, and Cursed contributed guest performances to the album, as did John Ford, an original member of The Monks.

-In 2014, D'Arcy opened the studio Taurus Recording along with fellow producer/engineer Jon Drew.
+In 2014, D'Arcy opened the studio Taurus Recording along with fellow producer and engineer Jon Drew.

-In 2016, D'Arcy self-recorded, wrote and produced a six song collaboration with Hawksley Workman under the name Tommy Hawkins called 'Amy.'
-In 2016, D'Arcy signed a publishing deal with Arts and Crafts records.
-In 2019, D'Arcy was nominated for a JUNO for Jack Richardson Producer of the Year.
+In 2016, D'Arcy self-recorded, wrote and produced a six song collaboration with Hawksley Workman under the name Tommy Hawkins called Amy.
+In 2016, D'Arcy signed a publishing deal with Arts and Crafts Records.
+In 2019, D'Arcy was nominated for a Juno for Jack Richardson Producer of the Year.

-In 2021, D'Arcy revived his pet project, Small Sins with a new 8 song album called 'Volume II'.
-An alternate orchestral version of the album was also released in April.
-2021.
+In 2021, D'Arcy revived his pet project, Small Sins with a new eight song album called Volume II.
+An alternate orchestral version of the album was also released in April 2021.